Vitis: Commercial distribution

-According to the UN's Food and Agriculture Organization (FAO), 75,866 square kilometres of the world is dedicated to grapes.
+According to the UN's Food and Agriculture Organization (FAO), 75866 km2 of the world is dedicated to grapes.
 Approximately 71% of world grape production is used for wine, 27% as fresh fruit, and 2% as dried fruit.
 A portion of grape production goes to producing grape juice to be used as a sweetener for fruits canned "with no added sugar" and "100% natural".
 The area dedicated to vineyards is increasing by about 2% per year.

 The following list of top wine-producers shows the corresponding areas dedicated to grapes (regardless of the grapes' final destination):